woodj22/MonthlyChallenge/README.md

 <snippet>
   <content>
-# ${1:MnthlyChallenge}
+# MonthlyChallenge
 Every month, a team  coding challenge is set. the rules are :

 Team Coding Challenge
 Rules:
-1. You need to write a small application to meet the test criteria in your chosen language:
+1. Write a small application to meet the test criteria in your chosen language:
 a.
 Angular and Javascript
 b.
 Objective-C
 c.
 PHP